Frequently Asked Questions

 3D Gaussian Splatting

-PLY SPZ SPLAT KSPLAT SOG
+PLY SPZ SPLAT KSPLAT SOG RAD

 Mesh formats

-GLB OBJ+MTL+Textures
+GLB STL OBJ+MTL+Textures

 3D CAD formats